Miniature Quilts - Tips, Tricks and Free Patterns

 Another option for precise small scale piecing is to use the foundation piecing method.
 Foundation piecing enables the quilter to create complex blocks with a high degree of accuracy because the foundation paper or fabric stabilizes the fabric.
 Also, the stitching lines shown on the foundation allow for greater sewing accuracy rather than having to depend on a precise 1/4 inch seam.

-30+ Block Designs and 14 Projects Made with an Easy Piecing Technique!
+Mini-Mosaic Quilts: 30+ Block Designs • 14 Projects • Easy Piecing Technique

 Mini Quilt Video Demonstration - Miniature Rail Fence Quilt Pattern

 Learn how to make a miniature quilt using the rail fence pattern by watching this easy-to-follow video tutorial.
 You will learn how to cut, lay out, and piece a rail fence quilt pattern.